vanessadamario/understanding_reasoning/README.md

 **original_library**: SQOOP experiments, from Bahdanau, and two objects per scene case.
 ## Multi-attribute MNIST
-There are several types of NMNs: those can be specified by changing the parameters in the experiments.py files.
+We trained and tested several NMNs: we generate different NMNs by changing the parameters in the experiments.py files.
 We use these architectures across all the experiment_*

 ### main.py
-Through the main.py, for each case (experiment_*) we generate data, we specify the hyper-parameters for the experiments (everything gets saved in a json file, each experiment in the json has its unique identifier), we train those networks and test them.
+Through the main.py, for each case (experiment_*) we generate the dataset, we specify the hyper-parameters for the experiments (everything gets saved in a json file, each experiment in the json has its unique identifier), we train those networks and test them.
-The pipeline is customized to run on a cluster, but it can be easily adapt by changing the the *sh files.
+The pipeline is customized to run on a cluster, but it can be easily adapt by changing the *sh files.
 You can modify the output_path in the main.py file.

 #### Check the path in main.py
 Change output_path

+### Dataset generation
+Data can be generated using the *.sh scripts.
+The split from MNIST is needed, and can be found at this link https://www.dropbox.com/s/stbwjyj75yx62or/MNIST_splits.zip?dl=0

 ### Generate new experiments
 We go in the experiment_* folder (should better be called case_* folder, among the four)